-Noise is a major factor when dealing with the garbage disposal.
+Noise is a significant factor when dealing with a garbage disposal.
 Now, there are different types of noise that make disposals troublesome to deal with.
 First of all, if you buy cheap garbage disposal, you will most likely hear a lot of noise from your machine; some might even be on the level that you will not even be able to talk inside your kitchen while the disposal is in operation.
 However, this is because the disposal does not have a sound isolation system.

 The garbage Disposal noise problem can easily be fixed if you research enough about disposals to buy one with sound isolation systems, even though they might be more expensive.
 However, there is a different kind of sound that is worrying.
-If you hear a weird noise coming from your disposal even, it has a sound isolation system, and then there is a high chance that something metallic or really hard stuck inside the grinding chamber is causing it.
+If you hear a weird noise coming from your disposal even, it has a sound isolation system, and then there is a high chance that something metallic or hard stuck inside the grinding chamber is causing it.
 Or, if your disposal is making noise, but the product does not turn on, you have a problem with your motor, and your disposal needs to change.

 Jamming is another troublesome problem that occurs with garbage disposals.
 Again, most garbage disposals that do not have a powerful motor jams quite often.
 This makes all the cheap garbage disposals in the market prone to jamming.

 Jamming occurs when the motor is not powerful enough to handle something inside your grind chamber, examples are chicken bones, celery, and coffee grounds.
 If you open up your disposal, garbage disposal jammed can easily be fixed with an Allen wrench, and remove whatever is causing the jam.

-While jamming is more of a mechanical issue, garbage disposal clogs occur when your disposal is not maintained enough.
+While jamming is a mechanical issue, garbage disposal clogs occur when your disposal is not maintained enough.
 If you do not maintain your disposal enough, then with time, your drain will stack up enough dirt to cause a clog.

 Clogging has no connection to how powerful your motor is; in fact, even a 1 HP motor garbage disposal will clog if not well-maintained.